Scope of application

 ● Disputes between economic operators who manage transport networks, infrastructures and services and users or consumers.

-1. The ADR Service in Consumer Matters of the Conciliation Body Concordia et Ius srl offers the possibility of resolving commercial disputes involving companies and consumers without limits regarding the nationality of the Parties.
+1. The Consumer ADR Service of the Conciliation Body Concordia et Ius srl offers the possibility of resolving commercial disputes involving companies and consumers without restrictions regarding the nationality of the Parties.

-2. The Conciliation Body Concordia et Ius srl has Mediators who are experts in Consumer matters and are included in the specific Register held by the Ministry of Justice.
-In order to operate, they have acquired and must maintain specific training in Consumer matters by attending the relevant specialist training courses in this matter, which enable them to carry out the following activities:
+2. The Conciliation Body Concordia et Ius srl has expert consumer mediators registered in the appropriate register maintained by the Ministry of Justice.
+In order to operate, they have acquired and must maintain specific training in consumer matters by attending relevant specialist training courses in this field, which enable them to perform the following activities:

 ● a) Management of mandatory conciliation procedures in energy matters (electricity and gas) and voluntary conciliation procedures relating to the water system, at the conciliation bodies accredited by the Regulatory Authority for Energy, Networks and the Environment (ARERA).